vee-upatising/Lyric-Generation-GPT-2/README.md

 Just tell me you have feelings for me.
 So don't come and bring me home,
 And don't tell me why you love me…
-And I'll tell you what's on my mind,
-Just tell me you have feelings for me.
-So don't come and bring me home,
-And don't tell me why you love me…
 I'm tired, I'm beat 'cause I'm all alone
 And when my friends are with me and I'm not with them.
 'Cause I'm trying to live out my own story